RePAIRProject/fragment-restoration/README.md

 ## WIP: Detecting black marks

-The script `detect_black_marks.py` detect the black marks on the images (it seems resolution is not important) and saves as output binary masks (white filled boxes) and visualization (red rectangles).
+The script `detect_black_marks.py` detect the black marks on the images (with the resolution of the input image) and saves as output binary masks (white filled boxes) and visualization (red rectangles).
 It requires the pretrained to work (please change paths).